 - Brown Butter Black Walnut

 Handmade, One-of-a-kind Pottery

 Another important part of the history and culture in Pigeon Forge is art.
-From paintings and wood carvings to leather goods and pottery, the handmade art in the Smokies is a great way to take home a piece of the mountains.
-At The Old Mill, find beautiful and unique pieces that blend form and function.
+From paintings and wood carvings to leather goods and pottery, handmade art in the Smokies is a great way to take home a piece of the mountains.
+At The Old Mill Square, find beautiful and unique pieces that blend form and function at Pigeon River Pottery.
 You can get berry bowls, chip and dip platters, vases, bacon cookers, mugs, pie plates, planters, pitchers, cake stands, wine glasses, and one-of-a-kind statues!

 Just Keep Browsing…

 When you’re done at The Old Mill, you’ll find several other great places to browse, shop, and eat in the area.
 At The Village Shops in Gatlinburg, check out hand-pulled taffy, outdoor gear, personalized gifts, homemade cheese, coffee, Thomas Kinkade’s work, hand-thrown pottery, jewelry, hot sauce, ice cream, and a lovely fountain in the center.